tj-browne/game-finder/README.md

 Once you have your Client ID and Client Secret go to: https://game-finder-webapp-8f7ff9624137.herokuapp.com/ And input your credentials into the provided fields and hit save.
-You now have access to game-finder web app!
+You are now ready to use the Game Finder web app!